 - Cook on low for 6-8 hours.

-- Remove the ham hock and put to the side.
+- Remove the ham hock and put it to the side.
 Discard, the bay leaf.

 - Remove the skin from the ham and shred the meat.
 Discard the skin, fat, and bone.

-- Blitz until smooth using a food processor.
+- Blend until smooth by using a food processor or stick blender.

 - Add the shredded meat into the soup.

-- Cook on low for 1 hour or until the nice and hot.
+- Cook on low for 1 hour or until it’s nice and hot.

 - Season to taste.